cjy24/Fairness_without_Demographics_through_Knowledge_Distillation/README.md

 # Usage

+The example contains experiments on reconstructed Adult dataset.
 To run the experiments, please revise the file directory accordingly.

 # Citation
 @article{chai2022fairness,